solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![Last 24 hours is selected and highlighted in the Time range list.](media/ex02-monitor-activities-spark-time-range.png "Synapse Analytics Monitor")

-4. From the list of Spark applications, select the first job, which should have a status of `In progress`.
+4. From the list of Spark applications, select the first job, which should have a status of `In progress` or `Succeeded`.

    > **Note**: You may see a status of `Cancelled`, and this does not prevent you from completing the following steps.
 Azure Synapse Analytics is still in preview, and the status gets set to `Cancelled` when the Spark pool used to run the Spark application times out.